J. Cleaveland Cady: Personal life

 Cady was a devoted Presbyterian who served as head of the Sunday school at the Presbyterian Church of the Covenant for 53 years.
 He was president of the National Federation of Churches and a member of the Religious Education Association.
 Cady also ran weekly prayer meetings at the Covenant Mission at the Presbyterian Church of the Covenant.
 He was vice–president of the New York City Mission for ten years, serving on the board for seventeen years.
 He was a trustee of Berea College, governor of the Presbyterian Hospital, and president of the New York Skin and Cancer Hospital.

-He was a member of the Alpine Club, the American Library Association, the Century Association, the Quill Club, and the St. Anthony Club of New York.
+He was a member of the Alpine Club, the Century Association, the Quill Club, and the St. Anthony Club of New York.

-In 1919, he died at 82 in his home at 214 Riverside Drive after two months of illness.
+On April 17, 1919, Cady died in his home at 214 Riverside Drive after two months of illness.
 He was buried at Woodlawn Cemetery in the Bronx, New York.

+Selected projects

+Following is a list of some of the surviving buildings that Cady designed.
+Many of these structures are listed on the National Register of Historic Places (NRHP), are part of a National Register Historic District (NRHD) or a Local Historic District (LHD), or are a National Historic Landmark (NHL).